-Welcome to the School of Hospitality and Culinary Arts.
-We offer many options, opportunities and pathways to complete, specialize or expand your education, full-time or part-time.
-Students have a choice of programs to fit most areas of hospitality and culinary today, comprised of one-year certificates and two-year certificates, as well as graduate certificates.
-The School of Hospitality and Culinary arts, offer programs in Culinary Management, Culinary Skills, Hospitality Management, Hospitality Operations, Professional Cheese Making, Baking and Pastry Arts, Baking and Pastry Arts Management, Tourism Destination and Travel Management, Event Management, Bartending, Food Service Worker and Global Hospitality Management.
+Welcome to the School of Hospitality and Culinary Arts and the Institute for Food Processing Technology.
+We offer many options, opportunities, and pathways to complete, specialize or expand your education, full-time or part-time.
+Students have a choice of programs within the areas of food processing, hospitality, management, and culinary, comprised of one-year certificates and two-year diplomas, as well as post-graduate diplomas.

-We encourage you to contact us for more information about how the School of Hospitality and Culinary Arts can provide you with the skills and abilities that will give you the competitive advantage required to make you a success.
+We encourage you to contact us for more information about how the School of Hospitality and Culinary Arts and the Institute of Food Processing Technology can provide you with the skills and abilities that will give you the competitive advantage required to make you a success.